-Smith, a Democrat, was the representative for Maine's 2nd congressional district from 1837 to 1839.
+Smith was the representative for Maine’s 2nd congressional district and was a Democrat.
+He served from 1837 to 1839.

 From Dec 1833 to Mar 1839, Smith missed 471 of 1,261 roll call votes, which is 37.4%.
 This is much worse than the median of 23.4% among the lifetime records of representatives serving in Mar 1839.
 The chart below reports missed votes over time.